First example on LazyData

 This calling will return for the first element the nowcasting

-estimate and its Confidence Interval (CI) for two different Credible
+estimate and its Credible Interval (CI) for two different credibility

 and LSb